 Minimum age of 14 to take part.

 No. Dogs will not be allowed to accompany runners or riders.
 While many of us love dogs some runners or cyclists and crew do not, and they complicate the event management.
 This event is not suitable for dogs for several reasons and would complicate the event support processes including medical rescue, our sweeper logistics, our pledges to farmers with livestock, hygiene where we are serving food and areas that are busy with traffic.

 No. We do not offer refunds but we do offer event transfer vouchers, so you can put your credit to another event.
-We need 10 calendar days’ notice prior to the event to make these changes plus you will need to pay a £15 or 15% (whichever is greater) cancellation fee.
+We need 10 clear business days’ notice prior to the event to make these changes plus you will need to pay a £15 or 15% (whichever is greater) cancellation fee.
 Our pricing structure rewards those that commit furthest in advance and we recommend customers hold the appropriate insurance to cover non-attendance for issues such as illness or travel problems.
 You can view our transfer policy here.
 Transfer requests can be made here.
 You can find full Terms and Conditions here.